Visiting Prague Castle – Everything You Need to Know

 On a hill high above the Vltava River stands Prague Castle in all its glory.
 Once the home of Bohemian monarchs and emperors, now it is the official residence of the Czech president.
 It also happens to be the world’s biggest medieval castle complex according to the Guinness Book of World Records.
 And did we mention that it’s one of the 12 UNESCO World Heritage Sites in the Czech Republic?

 Prague Castle was founded as a fortress in the 9th century by Prince Bořivoj, the first Christian prince of Bohemia.
-Being at the top of a hill and by the water, it was an ideal vantage point to look out for invading enemies.
+Perched atop a hill near the Vltava River it was an ideal vantage point to look out for invading enemies.

-Over the next centuries, the castle complex grew as new rulers made their own additions.
-Churches and fortification towers were constructed, destroyed, restored and altered on the grounds.
-And you can see the evidence of this layered history as you make your way through the castle grounds.
+Over the next few centuries the castle complex grew as new rulers made their own additions to the grounds.
+Churches and fortification towers were constructed, destroyed, restored and altered.
+Gardens were added, palaces were built, and Prague Castle grew into the complex that it is today.
+You can see the evidence of this layered history as you make your way through the castle grounds.

 So, we’ve established that as far as Prague sightseeing goes Prague Castle is not to be missed.
 Now that we got that out of the way, lets get to all the practical information you will need for your visit to Prague Castle!